jaspector

 A construction permit is required for all new construction, additions, alterations, and repairs within the Town of Kearny.

+Building permit fees in Kearny, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: Construction Permits: $20 per $1,000 of work listed on Building Subcode Technical Section (minimum $50).
 Specific fees determined by ordinance for other subcode work.
 Zoning Permit: $25 (required for most projects)..
 Plan check fee: 20% of permit fee (standard NJ UCC).

-1. Zoning Permit First: Required for most projects ($25 fee).
+To apply for a building permit in Kearny, NJ, follow these steps: 1.
+Zoning Permit First: Required for most projects ($25 fee).
 Projects requiring zoning permits: new/replacement sidewalks, driveways, aprons, patios, fences, service walks, home improvement (renovations, additions, decks, sheds, fireplaces, pools), electrical work, fire protection work, HVAC/plumbing work.
 2. Prepare Documentation: Gather two sets of plans and supporting documentation, plans showing location and manner of construction, survey by licensed land surveyor, drawings to scale, NJ licensed architect/engineer stamps (or homeowner-prepared plans for own single-family residence).
 3. Submit Application: Submit in person at Town Hall Annex, 402 Kearny Avenue.
 4. Plan Review: 5-7 business days for small jobs; up to 20 working days per UCC for complex projects.
 5. Permit Pickup: Office calls when permit is ready.
 6. Construction: Begin work only after receipt of permit.

-Inspections can be scheduled via: (201) 955-7880, Town Hall Annex, 402 Kearny Avenue.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Kearny, NJ via: (201) 955-7880, Town Hall Annex, 402 Kearny Avenue.
 Call (201) 955-7880 for inspection scheduling.
 Allow significant time before closing date; last-minute inspections cannot be accommodated..

-Other cities in Hudson County
+Other jurisdictions in Hudson County.

-View all Hudson County jurisdictions →
+All Hudson County jurisdictions →